smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### COMPUTED COLUMNS
 :large_blue_circle: [Table Of Contents](#table-of-contents)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A computed column is a virtual column that is not physically stored in a table.
 A computed column expression can use data from other columns to calculate a value.
 When an expression is applied to a column with a NULL marker, a NULL marker will be the return value.
-Here we attempt to add the value "2" to a the `Quantity` field which includes a NULL marker in our test data.
+Here we add the value "2" to a the `Quantity` field which includes a NULL marker in our test data.

 ```sql
 SELECT Fruit,